 Our best tips to help you eat nutritious, local, ethical and organic food for less

-A closer look at what’s in the jar The Alternative Health Journal recently studied over 100 baby foods and found that many contain ingredients that are not necessary to a baby’s diet, let alone health.
-Results concluded that many commercial baby foods contain high quantities of sugar and trans fats; both ingredients that are not…
+A closer look at what’s in the jar The Alternative Health Journal studied over 100 baby foods and found that many contain ingredients that are not necessary to a baby’s diet, let alone health.
+Results concluded that many commercial baby foods contain high quantities of sugar.
+Even organic brands are not exempt from this, as…

 How to save money in the kitchen that you can use towards buying clean, sustainably produced foods.
 On our Ethical Foods on a Budget page we list numerous ways in which you can lower your grocery bill.
 Often, however, it isn’t very easy to get around the expense of buying sustainably produced foods.
 For instance I am an…

 Here are a few excellent, easy to follow recipes on how to make your own jam to your preference: preserved in the freezer, fresh in the refrigerator, or one that has a long shelf life in your pantry.

 Skip the weird flavors, cheap ingredients, chemicals, high price and packaging.
 Making salad dressing from scratch is easy..
 Making your own salad dressing is healthier because you can control what goes in, as well as the quality and freshness of those ingredients.

 Here’s another example of how you can enjoy healthy organic food on a budget.
 When you think of eating organic, you probably don’t think of a meal for two for less than $5.
 Here is a real life example of what an inexpensive, nutritious and organic meal looks like.